Maximizing Team Performance

 Right Person in the Right Job

-NFL managers use the college draft to not only pick the best player they can, but to pick the best player in the position they need the most.
-Your best clinician may not be your best supervisor.
+NFL coaches use the draft to not only pick the best player they can, but to pick the best player in the position they need the most.
+Your best clinician may not be your best supervisor or manager.
 They may not even be the best person to lead an EMS scene.
 If your leadership team needs more business acumen, promote or hire an individual with that skill set, even if the person has less experience or qualifications in other aspects of EMS.
 The remainder of your team will pick up the other necessary skill set and your team will be more balanced and effective.
-Effective leaders recognize the strengths of all their personnel and minimize occasions where weaknesses may be exploited.
+An effective leader will recognize the strengths of all their personnel and maximize opportunities to display strengths and minimize occasions where weaknesses may be exploited.

 Utilize Your Team’s Expertise

 Use the knowledge and experience of your team to help develop the best plan of action.
-This approach fosters teamwork and provides you the best information with which to make a decision.
+This approach builds teamwork and provides you the best information in which to make a decision.

 While commander of our technical rescue team, I developed a term I called “the 60-second democracy.”
 When the team arrived on scene of a rescue scenario, as team leader, I would receive a report from the on-scene incident commander.
 I would brief the team on objectives and the democracy would begin.
 I would ask for ideas on how to mitigate the situation and effect the rescue.
 Once the input was received, the democracy ended.
 I devised the plan and made assignments.

-The democracy ends here except for safety concerns identified by any team member and it is then time to put a plan into action: “Thank you team, here is the plan.
-Dave, set up the tree anchor and change of direction.
-Bob, set up the anchor off the vehicle axle.
-Tina, set up the lower system to get the team down to the vehicle and operate the system once it is checked off by safety.
+The democracy ends here except for safety concerns identified by any team member and it is time to put a plan into action: “Thank you team, here is the plan.
+Dave, set up the tree anchor and change of direction, Bob, set up the anchor off the vehicle axle.
+Tina, set up the lower system to get the team down to the vehicle and operate the system once it is checked off by Safety.
 Mike, set up the belay line and be ready to man it.
-Sue, lay out the 4:1 haul system and you will lead the haul team, Steve, set up the basket for a 4-person litter with the backboard.
+Sue, layout the 4:1 haul system and you will lead the haul team, Steve, set up the basket for a 4-person litter with the backboard.
 You will be the basket leader, along with Dave, Bob and Jack as the litter team.
 Don has safety and will check all systems before being loaded.
-Report back to me when your assignment is complete and be ready for reassignment if conditions change.”
+Report back to me when your assignment is complete and be ready for reassignment in the event conditions change.
+Report any safety concerns to me immediately.
+Questions?
+Let’s go.”

 This method helped me make the best decisions by incorporating the suggestions from all the subject matter experts, minimizing role confusion and allowing our team to work simultaneously to accomplish the necessary tasks to fulfill the objective.
 It creates an efficient and effective operation and maximizes success.

-Troy M. Hagen, MBA, EMT-P, is director of Ada County Paramedics in Boise, ID.
-He is president-elect of the National EMS Management Association and a member of the EMS World editorial advisory board.
+Troy M. Hagen, MBA, EMT-P, is Director of Ada County Paramedics in Boise, ID.
+He has more than 23 years of EMS experience and is president-elect of the National EMS Management Association and an EMS World editorial advisory board member.